 Here’s a little story about how I came to do (and came to love) natural newborn baby photo sessions in baby’s own home.

-I go to start taking pictures again and we have disaster on our hands.
+I get back to taking pictures and we have another disaster.
 My camera stops working.
 I take the card out to save the pictures to my computer and the card reads EMPTY.
 NADA.
 ZERO IMAGES.

 4 hours later, yes, 4 hours later, the session ends.
 After seeing the very understanding and forgiving family out the door I dissolve in a heap on the floor.
-Asking myself what on earth (in more choice language to be honest) I was doing becoming a newborn photographer….
+Asking myself why why why I wanted to be a newborn photographer??

 And full of self doubt.